Sable/fait-maison-spmv/README.md

 6. Scatter ratio per row, *scatter_row* (min, max, mean, sd)
 7. Miss density per row, *miss_density_row*

+_Flop:Byte_ is the ratio of total number of floating point operations to the total number of bytes of the storage format.
+For example, for single-precision CSR format sparse matrix ->

+    Flop : Byte = 2 * nnz / 8 * nnz + 12 * N

+The matrices with high _Flop:Byte_ ratio seem to perform better than others.
+The low performance of matrices with high _Flop:Byte_ ratio can be explained by low _nnz_row_, which is equal to the number of times inner loop of SpMV CSR executes.
+Therefore, the overhead of the inner loop seems to bring performance down.
+Also, the huge variation between the number of non-zeros per row potentially leads to high branch mispredictions.

 ## Experiments

 Please follow [ManLang18-SpMV](https://github.com/Sable/manlang18-spmv) for the experimental data and scripts.